 Mr. Saxena has served on committees advising the Prime Minister of India on foreign direct investments, and the Planning Commission of India on venture capital.
 He has also addressed U.S. Congressional Members on Venture Capital and Healthcare.

 Mr. Saxena was a Director of the Indian Institute of Technology, Bombay’s Heritage Fund as well as a Trustee of the Bharatiya Vidya Bhavan.
 He is on the Advisory Board of the Center for Advanced Studies on India at the University of Pennsylvania and is on the Indian Advisory Council of Brown University.
 He is also a Founding, Global Advisory Board Member of the Wilson Center in Washington D.C, a past Board Member of the TB Alliance and on the U.S. Advisory Board of the Royal Shakespeare Company.
 He was the President of TiE Tri-State (NY, CT, NJ) from 2003 to 2010.
 He was also on Mayor Bloomberg’s Applied Sciences NYC Advisory Committee which attracted Cornell University to New York City.

-Parag serves on the Foreign Direct Investment task force reporting to the Prime Minister of India as well as the Committee on Venture Capital and Innovation for the Government of India.
-Parag received an MBA from the Wharton School of the University of Pennsylvania in 1982.
-He earned a B.Tech from The Indian Institute of Technology, Bombay, in 1977, and an MS in Chemical Engineering from the West Virginia College of Graduate Studies in 1978.
+Mr. Saxena received an M.B.A. from the Wharton School of the University of Pennsylvania.
+He earned a B.Tech. from the Indian Institute of Technology, Bombay and an M.S. in Chemical Engineering from the West Virginia College of Graduate Studies.